 Houseplants in the Dracaena genus, like the endlessly popular Dracaena marginata, Dracaena ‘lemon-lime’ and ‘lucky bamboo’ are appreciated by houseplant lovers for their non-fussy nature and decorative looks.
 But did you know these plants aren’t just easy to care for?
-They are also super easy to propagate!
+Propagating Dracaena is also super easy!

 Is your Dracaena is getting leggy?
 Do you want to gift a piece to a friend or family member so they can grow a new plant?
-Keep reading for everything you need to know about propagating your Dracaena plant!
+Keep reading for everything you need to know about Dracaena propagation!

 Beheading | Propagating Dracaena from top cuttings

 One of the easiest ways to achieve successful Dracaena propagation involves simply cutting off the top.

 - Snip it just below the leaf line and be sure to include at least one node: roots grow from these round, white bumps on the stem.

 - Then, either plant your cutting in some soil or place it in a nice vase filled with fresh water.
 I prefer the latter method, as it allows me to see how the cutting is doing and whether it has rooted yet.

 - Place the container in a warmish spot and wait!
 This is a bit of a hobby for the patient.

 - Roots and new growth should appear pretty quickly during the warm Summer months, while things can take a little longer during Wintertime.

 - If you’re water-propagating, try moving the cutting to soil once the roots are about 1 inch/2.5 cm.
 Or don’t; the plant won’t mind and fresh green leaves look great in a pretty vase.
 I especially like the look of multiple thin-necked vases such as these filled with plant cuttings.